 A user has posted a nice review of the "CAD Audio U7" USB boundary microphone to the forum here: http://voxcommando.com/forum/index.php?topic=591 Boundary layer microphones are often used for conferencing and pick up sound over a fairly large area.
 This of course has its pros and cons.
 Good if you want to use voice recognition from anywhere in the room without using your hands.
 Bad because it will pick up other sounds too.

 - A wired headset (even if inexpensive) will usually provide excellent results.
 If a wired headset is suitable for your situation, then we highly recommend to try this first.
 If you are wearing a headset with good noise cancelling features then you will get very good results, even in a noisy environment

-- A wireless headset is also an excellent choice when you are setting up / customizing / experimenting with VoxCommando, even if you plan to use a different microphone in practice.
+- A wired headset is also an excellent choice when you are setting up / customizing / experimenting with VoxCommando, even if you plan to use a different microphone in practice

 - You are tied down by the wire / it may not reach where you want to go

 - It's not practical for multiple users since you must remove the headset and pass it to the other person

 - Most headsets can become uncomfortable after wearing them for an extended period of time